 Open-source software (OSS) is computer software with its source code made available and licensed with a license in which the copyright holder provides the rights to study, change and distribute the software to anyone and for any purpose.
 Open-source software is very often developed in a public, collaborative manner.
 Open-source software is the most prominent example of open-source development and often compared to (technically defined) user-generated content or (legally defined) open-content movements.
 A report by the Standish Group (from 2008) states that adoption of open-source software models has resulted in savings of about $60 billion per year to consumers.
-Definitions The Open Source Initiative's (OSI) definition is recognized[who?]
+Definitions The Open Source Initiative's (OSI) definition is recognized[who?] as the standard or de facto definition.
 OSI uses The Open Source Definition to determine whether it considers a software license open source.
 Proliferation of the term Open software licensing Certifications Early releases

 The GNU Operating SystemThe Khronos Group Inc.What is Social Justice? » salvos.org.au/more/What is Social Justice?
 In Australia, we have a pretty good understanding of what justice is.
 You know, justice is that thing that involves courts and lawyers, which makes sure that the bad guys get punished, the good guys get compensated, and that everyone gets a fair go...
 But what happens when society itself is the 'bad guy'?
 The answer?
 And social injustice won't end until someone stands up for those who don't have the ability to stand up for themselves.
 That's really what we're on about when we talk about social justice - it's the pursuit of justice purely for someone else's sake.
 Why The Salvation Army?
 Right around the world, The Salvation Army helps people who have nowhere else to turn.
 General William Booth, founder of The Salvation Army, believed in this approach.
 The Salvation Army's response to injustice can probably best be summed up in this quote from General William Booth: Learn more and get involved